ottoliar/real-estate-grabs/README.md

-Program that uses cron to:
-1) Check a real estate website at specified intervals
-2) Check if any new listings have been added
-3) Email any new listings to a broker
+Script that uses cron to (1) check a real estate website at specified intervals, (2) check if any new listings have been added, and (3) email any new listings to a broker